SUMMARY OF SIGNIFICANT ACCOUNTING POLICIES

 |Accounting Policies [Abstract]|

-Principles of Consolidation – The consolidated financial statements include the balance sheets, statements of operations, stockholders' equity, and cash flows of the Company, TOCCO, TC, SHR, GSPL and PEVM.
-Other entities which are not controlled but over which the Company has the ability to exercise significant influence such as AMAK, are accounted for using the equity method of accounting.
+Principles of Consolidation – The Consolidated Financial Statements include the balance sheets, statements of operations, stockholders' equity, and cash flows of the Company, TOCCO, TC, SHR, GSPL and PEVM.
+Other entities which are not controlled but over which the Company has the ability to exercise significant influence are accounted for using the equity method of accounting.
 All intercompany profits, transactions and balances have been eliminated.

 Cash, Cash Equivalents and Short-Term Investments – Our principal banking and short-term investing activities are with local and national financial institutions.
 Short-term investments with an original maturity of three months or less are classified as cash equivalents.

-Inventories – Finished products and feedstock are recorded at the lower of cost, determined on the first-in, first-out method (FIFO), or market for SHR.
+Inventories – For SHR, finished products and feedstock are recorded at the lower of cost, determined on the first-in, first-out method (FIFO), or market.
 For TC, inventory is recorded at the lower of cost or market as follows: (1) raw material cost is calculated using the weighted-average cost method and (2) product inventory cost is calculated using the specific cost method.

 Trade Receivables and Allowance for Doubtful Accounts – We evaluate the collectability of our trade receivables and adequacy of the allowance for doubtful accounts based upon historical experience and any specific customer financial difficulties of which we become aware.
+For the year ended December 31, 2020, we decreased the allowance for doubtful accounts balance by $129,000 due to the write off of previously allowed for receivables.
 For the year ended December 31, 2019, we decreased the balance by $23,000 due to collections of previously allowed for receivables.
 For the year ended December 31, 2018, we increased the balance by $152,000 due to concerns regarding collectability for a specific customer.
-For the year ended December 31, 2017, the allowance balance was not adjusted.
 We track customer balances and past due amounts to determine if customers may be having financial difficulties.
 This, along with historical experience and a working knowledge of each customer, helps determine accounts that should be written off.
-No amounts were written off in 2019, 2018 or 2017.
+Amounts written off were $129,000, nil and nil in 2020, 2019 and 2018, respectively.

 Discontinued Operations – Assets that are sold or classified as held for sale are classified as discontinued operations provided that the disposal represents a strategic shift that has (or will have) a major effect on our operations and financial results (e.g., a disposal of a major geographical area, a major line of business, a major equity method investment or other major parts of an entity).